These 9 Technical Shoes Are Secretly Perfect for Day Hikes

 Outsole: NEO Fuse with NEO Flat climbing zone

-More Hiking or Climbing
+More Hiking or Climbing?

 While all approach shoes will excel over rocky terrain, there remains quite a bit of variability on ideal application.
-For non-climbers whose primary application is day hikes, I suggest leaning towards hiking-focused approach shoes such as the La Sportiva TX4, Scarpa Crux Air or Arc’teryx Konseal.
+For non-climbers whose primary application is day hikes, I suggest leaning toward hiking-focused approach shoes such as the La Sportiva TX4, Scarpa Crux Air or Arc’teryx Konseal.
 Climbers need to be a bit more selective based on terrain.

 “First figure out what you are going to use it for.
 Flat approaches?
 Burly switchbacks?
 Fourth class ridges?,” Francis Sanzaro, Rock and Ice magazine editor, suggests.
 “There are really two types of approach shoes — those for the crag, and the kind you want in the mountains.
 For the crag — I’m looking for comfort, easy on, easy off and good rubber,” such as the Five Ten Tennie or Butora Wing.
 “For the mountains, you need a workhorse, a real approach shoe.
 The rubber needs to be good and sticky in wet environments.
 The stitching and materials need to be very durable, for talus hopping and such.
 It also needs to climb and have cushion for heavy loads.
-If I can’t climb 5.7 in an approach shoe, it’s destined for the crag, not the mountains,” such as the Lowa GTX Pro or La Sportiva TX4.
+If I can’t climb 5.7 in an approach shoe, it’s destined for the crag, not the mountains.”
+Think the Lowa GTX Pro or La Sportiva TX4.

 A lot can be gleaned by looking at the bottom of approach shoes.
 First off, all approach shoes should have a smooth patch of rubber under the toes.
 If they don’t, they’re not true approach shoes.
 This area, which is often coined the “climbing zone,” helps with edging and smearing while climbing.
 Next, take note of the lug pattern.
 If it’s relatively flat, such as the small circular pattern seen in the Five Ten Tennie, they’re better suited for pure rock surfaces and kicking it around town.
 More surface area touching the ground means better grip on the rock, but less grip on loose gravel or dirt.
-If the lug pattern is toothier and more aggressive such as the La Sportiva TX4 it will make a great hiker over dirt and looser terrain.
+If the lug pattern is toothier and more aggressive such as the La Sportiva TX4, it will make a great hiker over dirt and looser terrain.